pybodensee/pybodensee/content/categories/beginners.md

 - Lecture Notes
 - Conference Notes

 Stay tuned to get yourself uptodate about beginners level content under this category.
-You will find similar/relevent posts in this category.
+You will find similar or relevent posts in this category.
+Feel free to explore them.